 Code language: Swift (swift)

-Test the project one last time, either using Live Preview or by running on a physical device or simulator and check that both screens are accessing the same counter data via the environment.
+Test the project one last time, either using Live Preview or running on a physical device or simulator, and check that both screens access the same counter data via the environment.

 Summary

-This chapter has worked through a tutorial that demonstrates the use of observed and environment objects to bind dynamic data to the views in a user interface, including implementing an observable object, publishing a property, subscribing to an observable object and the use of environment objects.
+This chapter has worked through a tutorial demonstrating the use of observed and environment objects to bind dynamic data to the views in a user interface, including implementing an observable object, publishing a property, subscribing to an observable object, and using environment objects.